openjs-foundation/cross-project-council/README.md

 The OpenJS CPC is chartered to oversee the technical governance of all OpenJS Projects, Collaboration spaces and Working Groups under the OpenJS Foundation.
 The CPC establishes the default governance, conduct, and licensing policies for all Projects and Collaboration spaces.
 Projects have broad powers of self-governance.

-Anyone may submit an idea for a policy or program following the [staging process](STAGING_PROCESS.md).
+Anyone may submit an idea for a policy or program following the [proposal process](PROPOSAL_PROCESS.md).

 The pull request can be labeled cross-project-council-agenda to request that it be put on the agenda for the next CPC meeting.